RyanLeeLY/Coolog/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## TODO
-* Search and filter function in web browser tool
 * Web browser Tool UI
 * Performance
 * Unit test